-Will cause the following to be compiled as if it had been at the top of source code file:
+The command line above will cause the following to be compiled as if it had been at the top of source code file:

 '''

 variables {

 const int count = 10;

 const int size = 80;

 const char greeting[] = "Hello World!";

 }

 '''

 The text given for a named constant is copied into the variables section as is, without any checking whatsoever.
 Any errors will be caught by the compiler and the reported line number will be consistent with the example variables section above.